-- Bikes which are accessible at the time of the hire commencing without assistance from a member of staff using one or more recognised access systems (e.g. credit card, smart card, or App, code provided by telephone.
-For basic accreditation this may involve low tech solutions but those schemes are nevertheless required to be self-service) accessible to all customers, - The scheme will be accessible to single use "walk-up" customers, and not require membership, (exceptions can be made for basic accreditation for small schemes). - Prices allow customers to use the bikes and pay for short trips rather than or as well as whole day hires, which may include a range of tariffs suitable for the differing user requirements; commuting, leisure and utility, - Customers pay according to a clear price structure, - Pricing must be available to customers at the time of booking and include any excess fees for over running any free of charge period of time, - Bikes will be available to customers 24 hours a day, 7 days a week, 365 days.
+- Bikes which are accessible at the time of the hire commencing without assistance from a member of staff using one or more recognised access systems (e.g. credit card, smart card, App or code provided by telephone) accessible to all customers, - The scheme will be accessible to single use "walk-up" customers, and not require membership, - Prices allow customers to use the bikes and pay for short trips rather than or as well as whole day hires, which may include a range of tariffs suitable for the differing user requirements; commuting, leisure and utility, - Customers pay according to a clear price structure, - Pricing must be available to customers at the time of booking and include any excess fees for over running, - Bikes will be available to customers 24 hours a day, 7 days a week, 365 days a year.
 This rule allows for block bookings of a proportion of bikes by corporate members.
-Seasonal variations in service are permitted with agreement from local partners.

-- Bikes will be available in convenient locations where there is customer demand eg residential or commercial areas, - The scheme will allow for one way trips, (exemptions will be considered for basic accreditation, small scheme applications) - Have defined docking stations, and /or geo-fenced stations with wireless return detection or marked / agreed public stands, - Or where dock-less systems are employed to allow parking away from stations, the operator must demonstrate that tools including geo-fenced restrictions, penalties, incentives and rebalancing are deployed to: - ensure bikes can be returned to preferred identifiable locations as defined by the local authority partner, - ensure bikes aren't allowed to cause an obstruction, - o ensure bike are not allowed to become excessively untidy, - ensure parking is not allowed in locations local authorities have identified as no-go parking areas.
+Variations in service are permitted with agreement from local partners -e.g. for extreme weather or large events, - Bikes will be available in convenient locations where there is customer demand e.g. residential or commercial areas, - The scheme will allow for one way trips, - Have defined docking stations, parking bays, and /or geo-fenced stations with wireless return detection or marked / agreed public stands, - Or where dock-less systems are employed to allow parking away from stations, the operator must demonstrate that tools including geo-fenced restrictions, penalties, incentives and rebalancing are deployed to: - ensure bikes can be returned to preferred identifiable locations as defined by the local authority partner, - ensure bikes aren't allowed to cause an obstruction, - o ensure bike are not allowed to become excessively untidy, - o ensure parking is not allowed in locations local authorities have identified as no-go parking areas.